 Nestled on the coast of the Yucatan peninsula, is the coastal city of Playa del Carmen.
 For anyone considering planning a trip to Mexico, this stunning town has recently become a hotspot for adventurers who are seeking an exotic and exciting travel experience along the Caribbean sea.
-Due to its location along the Riviera Maya and easy access to Cancun airport transportation, Playa del Carmen is among the fastest-growing cities in Mexico.
+Due to its location along the Riviera Maya and easy access to Cancun airport transportation, Playa del Carmen is among the most popular cities in Mexico for visitors.
 It isn’t hard to see why.
 If you are seeking breathtaking views, adventure, relaxation, culture & history, or exciting nightlife, then Play del Carmen has it.
 Let’s take a look at some of the most popular things to do in Playa Del Carmen for travelers.

 Explore “La Quinta” (5th Street)